kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 For [Vertical data](#setting-up-test-data-with-the-gpt-data-generator) the Generator essentially imports our test large project into each Gitaly (storage) node as configured.
 Due to the above bug if you need to test against the affected versions then this process will need to be done manually as follows:

 1. List all [repository storages](https://docs.gitlab.com/ee/administration/repository_storage_paths.html) on the target GitLab environment under the `storage_nodes` setting in the [Environment Config file](#preparing-the-environment-file) following the documentation.
 Repository storages settings can be found under **Admin Area > Settings > Repository > Repository storage** on the GitLab environment.
 As an example, suppose we have 2 storage nodes `"storage_nodes": ["default", "storage2"]`.
-1. Set the target storage path as detailed in the [`Repository storage paths` documentation](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) so the specific Gitaly node itself is targeted.
+1. Set the target storage path as detailed in the [`Repository storage paths` documentation](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) so the specific Gitaly Shard itself is targeted.
 In our example it would require setting `default` to 100 and `storage2` to 0 for the first import and `default` to 0 and `storage2` to 100 for the second.
 1. [Import](https://docs.gitlab.com/ee/user/project/settings/import_export.html#importing-the-project) the correct GitLab FOSS Project Tarball specifying these options:
     * Download the correct GitLab FOSS Project Tarball file.
-For GitLab environments running on `13.0.0` or higher [`gitlabhq_export_13.0.0.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export_13.0.0.tar.gz) should be used and for all other environments [`gitlabhq_export.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export.tar.gz)
+For GitLab environments running on `13.0.0` or higher it's [`gitlabhq_export_13.0.0.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export_13.0.0.tar.gz) should be used.
+For GitLab environments running on versions between `12.5.0` and `12.10.0` it's [`gitlabhq_export.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export.tar.gz).
     * Select the `gpt/large_projects` group for "Project URL"
     * Enter project name in "Project slug" following this structure `<PROJECT NAME><STORAGE NODE SEQUENCE NUMBER>`.
 In our example it would be `gitlabhq1` for the `default` node and `gitlabhq2` for `storage2` node.
-1. After this has been completed for every Gitaly node listed in `storage_nodes` as required, change the [`Repository storage paths`](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) settings back to all storage paths.
+1. After this has been completed for every Gitaly storage listed in `storage_nodes` as required, change the [`Repository storage paths`](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) settings back to all storage paths.
     * To verify that vertical data was imported correctly head to **Admin Area > Overview > Projects**.
 Click on each imported project and ensure it has a correct `Gitaly storage name`.
 In our example `gitlabhq1` should be on `default` gitaly storage and `gitlabhq2` should be on `storage2`.

 ## Large Project repository storage is different than expected